cheechengm/DPO-FineTuning-NanoGPT/README.md

 # Project Title: Direct Preference Optimization (DPO) for Mathematical Reasoning in NanoGPT

 Overview
-Developed and implemented a reinforcement learning pipeline using Direct Preference Optimization (DPO) to align a character-level NanoGPT model for solving arithmetic and algebraic problems.
-By leveraging a dataset of 100,000 positive/negative response pairs, the model was trained to move beyond simple next-token prediction toward providing structured, reasoned mathematical answers.
+This project focuses on fine-tuning a pretrained NanoGPT model to solve simple algebra and arithmetic problems using reinforcement learning through Direct Preference Optimization (DPO).
+A dataset of 100,000 paired responses consisting of negative and positive response is used to train preference alignment.
+The DPO approach enables the model to learn to generate accurate mathematical answers such as addition, subtraction, multiplication, division, and basic algebra with a short reasoning given .Such as 5+7=?
+The answer is 12 because 5+7 equals 12. x/4=3,x=?
+The answer is 12 because 3*4 equals 12.
 Key Technical Contributions

 **Model Alignment**: Fine-tuned a pretrained NanoGPT model using DPO to prioritize high-quality, reasoned responses over "I don't know" or incorrect negative samples.